-If you are a blogger or website owner, chances are you’re getting traffic from, or at least hoping to get traffic from, social media websites.
+If you’re website owner, chances are you’re getting traffic from social media websites.
 Have you developed a plan to use social media to help you achieve your goals, or are you blindly using these sites with no real direction?
 If you don’t have a plan you may not be benefiting from the traffic that you’re receiving.

-If you are using social media to market your website, what is it that you want to gain?
+If you’re using social media to market your website, what is it that you want to gain?
 Increased traffic numbers alone may help if your goal is to sell advertising space, otherwise inflated traffic numbers really serve no purpose.

-How Can You Set Up Your Blog to Gain Subscribers from Social Media Traffic?
+How to Gain Subscribers from Social Media Traffic

 1. You will have to create high amounts of traffic because it’s true, social media visitors are less likely to subscribe than most other visitors.
 With that being said, it’s much more realistic to receive huge amounts of traffic from social media than from other methods, so even with lower conversion rates you can still see a good jump in subscribers.
 The key is to get the conversion rate as high as you can to maximize the results of the traffic.